University Policies, Practices, and Organizational Changes

 - Anti-discrimination policy.
-The University has created a more robust policy prohibiting discrimination, harassment, and retaliation.
-This policy is similar to the University’s Title IX policy in clearly outlining the procedures for making a report and the process the University will follow to investigate complaints/reports received.
+The University's robust policy prohibiting discrimination, harassment, and retaliation outlines the procedures for making a report and the process the University will follow to investigate complaints/reports received.

 - Performance evaluation change.
-Performance evaluations are being modified to include accountability for the advancement of an inclusive and diverse work environment (e.g. “Please assess employee’s commitment to, and what you believe they have done, to make the University more diverse and inclusive.”).
-Training for supervisors and staff will be provided once modifications are made.
+Performance evaluations include accountability for the advancement of an inclusive and diverse work environment (e.g. “Please assess employee’s commitment to, and what you believe they have done, to make the University more diverse and inclusive.”).

 - Trustee resources and training.
 Diversity, equity, and inclusion resources and training are available to support members of the Board of Trustees as they work to be more intentional in their critical role in leading an institution that prioritizes, supports, and invests in diversity, inclusion, and equity.

 - Advisory body.
 The UCIC continues to act as an advisory body to the Cabinet, the Board of Trustees, and the entire University community.